nicksellen/projects/baseNode_govDoc.md

 _baseNode → govDoc_

 ## Description
 To create a document which outlines a minimal set of procedures for governing a house (or other living space) as a common resource.
+Should be short, simple and clear.

 ## Features
 * Defines the domain to which it applies.